erikarn/erikarn.github.io/heathkit/SB-200/notes.md

  * Add HV fuse, glitch resistor.
  * Maybe add a series input resistor to limit the input power - ie, 100W exciter but only 50-60W into the amplifier input tank.
+ * Write up something on checking the metering resistosr to ensure that they're still within spec.

 ## Documents and Links